Matiss is doing his internship in China’s version of Silicon Valley

 Unique experiences for a tech nerd

 ‘Sometimes I’m at work from morning to night, but I do it with pleasure because I think it’s exciting.
-For a tech nerd like me, it’s unique experience to see how technologies perform on the other side of the world.
+For a tech nerd like me, it’s a unique experience to see how technologies perform on the other side of the world.
 I’ll go back to Denmark with so many incomparable and thought-provoking experiences,’ says Matiss.

 He hopes that in the future, his education and international experience will help him get a job in Denmark.